 • Bring back to a boil and simmer until the fresh thyme starts falling off the stems.

-• Turn off the heat, remove the thyme stems.
+• Turn off the heat, and remove the thyme stems.
+Let it cool a bit.

 fishing out time sprigs from pot

-• Using an immersion blender, break down the mushrooms until you have a creamy soup.
-Alternatively, if you like the mushrooms whole, you can avoid blending them at all, or only blend them up a bit to create a chunkier soup.
+• Using an immersion blender (or food processor or blender), break down the mushrooms until you have a creamy soup.
+Alternatively, if you like the mushrooms whole, you can avoid blending them at all, or only blend them up a bit to create a chunky soup.
 This really comes down to preference!

 Tip: let your soup cool down a bit before using your immersion blender to avoid potentially spraying yourself with hot soup!
 Or, alternatively you could wait until the very end of the recipe to blend your soup – after you have added the coconut milk and the remainder of the broth mixed with starch.